j0zzz/JoeQuake/docs/pages/cvars-commands.md

 ##### `cl_bbox`

-Enables bounding boxes for non-map entities.
+Enables bounding boxes for entities.
 The bounding boxes are derived from information available to the client, therefore they work while playing a demo as well as when playing a live game.
 However, the bounding boxes have the following
 limitations: